markomanninen/creativepowerofthefloweroflife/part1/lineplane.md

 ![Slope as a ratio and logos](/media/3per2slope.png){caption=1}

-Thus, the ratio is 3 / 2 or its reciprocal 2 / 3 depending on which is the property on you want to compare, a width to a height or a height to a width.
+Thus, the ratio is 3 / 2 or its reciprocal 2 / 3 depending on which is the property on we want to compare, a width to a height or a height to a width.
 Generalizing this idea Thales, the famous mathematician from Miletus around 600 BC found that he can deductively calculate the long forgotten and impossible to measure the height of the Great Pyramid based on the height of himself and the length of his own shadow at the certain time of a day<!-- cite author="Julia E. Diggins" title="String, Straightedge, and Shadow" date="1965" location="Chapter 8" type="book" href="http://www.anselm.edu/homepage/dbanach/thales.htm" -->.
 This is the very base of the logic itself because using ratios (that is defining relations) and proportions (which is using analogies), logical reasoning is possible.
 In fact, logic or Logos as ancient Greeks called it, is an actualized proportion.

 ### ...deep waters